 Six macro lights encircling the lens are a distinguishing feature of this sporty looking and rugged 16 effective megapixel compact, matching rivals with its 5x optical zoom.
 Otherwise the Ricoh WG-50's Full HD video at 30fps, waterproofing to a depth of relatively modest 14 metres, shock-proofed and freeze-proofed credentials are pretty standard issue.
 The design, which is the visual equivalent of an energy drink, is arguably ‘Marmite’ too – albeit one that provides plenty of ridges for slippery fingers to get a firm hold on.

 Further credentials of this Ricoh is that it is shock-proofed against a fall of up to 1.6 metres and can withstand a force of up to 100kg bearing down on it.
 Add dust proofing and being able to keep shooting in temperatures as low as minus 10°C and the basic boxes for this class of camera are ticked.
-So might grumble that there’s no 4K video capture here But what we admire most about it are those six bright LED lights ranged around the lens for illuminating close ups subjects – whether on land or in the briny.
+You might grumble that there’s no 4K video capture here, but there is the bonus of six bright LED lights ranged around the lens for illuminating close up subjects – whether on land or in the briny.

 Type: Compact | Sensor: 1-inch CMOS | Megapixels: 15.6 megapixels | Lens: 24mm f/4 Zeiss Tessar lens | Screen: 1.5-inch LCD, 230k dots | Viewfinder: As above | Max burst speed: 16fps | Max video resolution: 4K | User level: Beginner/Enthusiast

-It’s not cheap by any means so you’ll have to blow the budget on this 15.3 effective MP ultra-compact shockproof, crushproof (to 200Kgf) and waterproof option (to depths up to 10 metres, or 100 metres with MPK-HSR1 housing), which impresses with its larger than average one-inch sensor married to a 24mm Zeiss lens with f/4 aperture.
+It’s not cheap by any means so you’ll have to blow the budget on this Sony RXO.
+The 15.3 effective MP ultra-compact is shockproof, crushproof (to 200Kgf) and waterproof (to depths up to 10 metres, or 100 metres with MPK-HSR1 housing), and impresses with its larger than average one-inch sensor married to a 24mm Zeiss lens with f/4 aperture.

-Specification, including ‘RX’ camera image quality, pricing and High Frame Rate shooting a little shy of 1000fps mark for those wanting slow motion footage mark this out as a pro’s tool and one to dislodge the likes of GoPro from its perch.
+Specification – including ‘RX’ camera image quality – pricing, and High Frame Rate shooting a little shy of the 1000fps mark this out as a pro’s tool and one to dislodge the likes of the GoPro from its perch.
 Weighing just 110g and measuring 59x40.5x29.8mm, the RX0 is a lesson in how small and light a camera can reasonably be.

-One may argue that a wide angle of 24mm is not quite enough for the fully immersive experience, and that a screen resolution of 230K dots could be improved.
+You may find, however, that a wide angle of 24mm is not quite enough for the fully immersive experience, and that a screen resolution of 230K dots could be improved.
 It can also be a tad tricky finding your way around menu settings – for which both a larger screen and a touch screen at that may have aided usability.
-All beings said though, this is a specialist tool that will find an equally specialist audience.
-If you want a general ‘one size fits all’ image capture device then you’ll probably be looking elsewhere.
+All being said though, this is a specialist tool that will find an equally specialist audience.
+If you want a general ‘one size fits all’ image capture device, you’ll probably be looking elsewhere.

-Simple to use, good value rugged camera suited to a variety of conditions and uses
+Simple to use, good value rugged camera for a variety of conditions